jrward42/ps239t-final-project/README copy.md

 ## Short Description

-Give a short, 1-2 paragraph description of your project.
-Focus on the code, not the theoretical / substantive / academic side of things.
+My project is a shiny app which allows the user to view different data from the National Material Capacities dataset.
+It allows the user to select a country and a variable to graph.

 ## Dependencies

 List what software your code depends on, as well as version numbers, like so:.

-1. R, version 3.1
+1. R, version 3.1, to run locally
-2. Python 2.7, Anaconda distribution.

-(In your code itself, includes commands that install required packages.)
+2. An internet broswer, to run on the internet

 ## Files